Dr. Mohamed Abdelghani

 Dr Abdelghani completed his post-graduate psychiatric training at South London & Maudsley NHS Foundation Trust (SLaM) which is the biggest mental health trust in the UK, a centre of excellence and one of the most influential mental health organizations in the world.
 During his training at SLaM he worked alongside some of the most prominent professors and clinicians in the field.
 Dr Abdelghani worked at the National Affective Disorders Service, which was one of six national affective disorders units in the UK.
 After working in the National Affective Disorders service for a year he became involved in a multicentre international cutting-edge research that tested the use of Deep Brain Stimulation (DBS) to treat treatment resistant depression.
 He was the primary psychiatrist at King’s College London site for this study.

-In 2009 he became a member of the Royal College of Psychiatrists and in 2012 he obtained MSc in Clinical Neuroscience from King’s College London.
-After finishing his higher psychiatry training at SLaM he worked as a consultant psychiatrist for almost a year at the same organization before taking on his current post a Camden & Islington NHS Foundation Trust with the aim of developing special depression services.
+In 2009 he became a member of the Royal College of Psychiatrists and in 2020 he was elected as a fellow of the college as a recognition of his contribution to the field of psychiatry.
+In 2012 Dr Abdelghani obtained MSc in Clinical Neuroscience from King’s College London.
+After finishing his higher psychiatry training at SLaM he worked as a consultant psychiatrist for almost a year at the same organization before taking on his current post a Camden & Islington NHS Foundation Trust with the aim of developing special depression and adult ADHD services.

 Dr Abdelghani established his private practice Dyad Medical in Harley Street in 2015 and over the last few years he became one of the most well-known private psychiatrists in London.